nekrutnikolai/minerwrangler/README.md

 * GTX 1080
 * RTX 2080

-## Disclaimer
-Use these scripts are your own risk.
-I am not responsible for any damage that may occur.

 ## To do
 * Write a usage guide
 * Figure out which latest NVIDIA driver should work